partychatgaming/animevs/README.md

 🏹 Ranged - If ST(stamina) greater than 30, Deals 1.7x Damage

-💙 Spirit - Has higher chance of Crit.
+💙 Energy - Has higher chance of Crit.

-♻️ Recoil - Deals 60% damage back to you while dealing significantly more damage to opponent.
+♻️ Reckless - Deals 60% damage back to you while dealing significantly more damage to opponent.

 ⌛ Time - If ST is less than 80, You Block and Focus for 1 Turn.